 - You're not just replying to just the one reviewer.
 You're speaking to everyone who reads this review, including potential future customers.

 - Replying is your opportunity to make things right.
 If a customer brought a complaint to you in person, you would try to make it right.
 The same goes for online reviews—despite the impersonal nature of online reviews, it’s not over just yet.
 You can turn this thing around!

-- Replying shows other readers you are not shady or neglectful, and have taken steps to ensure this problem won’t happen to the next customer.
+- Replying shows other readers you are not shady or neglectful to feedback, and have taken steps to ensure this problem won't happen to the next customer.

 Acknowledge the customer’s concerns.
 Even if they are unfounded, show sympathy that they had a bad experience.
 “I’m sorry to hear about your bad experience.”

 Step 2: Insert a little marketing in your response to the bad review.